NX free edition installation on Ubuntu 7.10

 Install Ubuntu without Partitioning

-July 17, 2007 by parsek
+July 17, 2007

 After my friend’s attempt failed to have an open source software development environment (Cygwin) setup on Windows, I suggested to him to install Kubuntu.
 I said Kubuntu because I gave up on Suse after failing on the X server as a result of new Nvidia driver update with YAST.
 Anyway, my friend liked the Kubuntu 7.04 live CD and wanted to install but installer gave an error at resizing the windows partition.
 He has an IBM Thinkpad provided by the university (which he is doing his PhD) with 512 MB Ram and Pentium M processor.
 Even though he defragmented the hard drive, there were couple of things showing as unmovable files at the windows defragmenter.
 We tried Gparted live CD and no luck.
 We tried Partition Magic and nothing worked.
 Then I suggested to use Wubi.
 It’s a linux installer on windows.
 You just need to download the installer and after running it enter couple of essential things like your username, password, language and Ubuntu flavor.
 You can install Ubuntu, Kubuntu, Xubuntu, Edubuntu and Ubuntu Studio.
 It downloads the ISO file and starts to install by creating an image file on your hard disk without partitioning.
 You can select OS at the boot.
 It worked very well.